favicon

 Course Entry Requirements

-The target learner is an Existing Worker in the Community Services and Health industry (disability), which includes parents and unpaid carers of NDIS participants.
+The target learner of the CHC43121 Certificate IV In Disability Support is an Existing Worker in the Community Services and Health industry (disability), which includes parents and unpaid carers of NDIS participants.
 The target learner’s entry requirements for this course must:

 • be over 15 years of age, who have finished or left secondary school